Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 There are two north Georgia plants that are especially suited for treating liver ailments.
 Yellowroot and dandelion make a powerful blend that restores liver function, promotes bile flow, and acts like a gentle laxative.

-The Cherokee Indians and early settlers prepared “yeller" root and dandelion spring tonic for ridding the body of the “winter blues.”
+The Cherokee Indians and early settlers prepared “yeller" root and dandelion spring tonic for curing the body of “winter blues.”
 This strong tea was known to boost energy and improve overall health.

 Sometimes the liver needs to be detoxified.
 A three day detoxification process is recommended for anyone that wants to experience better health.
 Start off each morning with a large glass of water and lemon juice.
 Throughout the day, drink herbal teas, green drinks, vegetable juices, and snack on fresh fruits.
 Fresh veggies (especially organic artichokes), bean sprouts, tofu, whole grains, wheat germ, brewer's yeast, and a lecithin capsule should be consumed at meal time.
 Cut out sugar, meat, dairy products, all forms of tobacco, and alcohol during the liver cleanse.
 If not a three day cleanse, then at least do a 24 detox cleanse every few months.